Volleyball Tryout Evaluation Form

 Sample Station Schedule

-Example schedule for evaluating 60 players in 2.5 hours with 4 evaluators and 3 courts.
+Example schedule for evaluating 60 players in under 2.5 hours with 4 evaluators and 3 courts.
+Station times total 2 hours 20 minutes, leaving transition time between rotations.

 | Station | Duration | Players/Group | Skills Tested |